Achievable logoAchievable logo

 • Sold CDE fund for $20,000 capital loss

-In this example, $10,000 of the $13,000 net capital loss is leftover.
-Any leftover portion “rolls over” to the following year, which helps the investor avoid taxes on future gains.
-The investor could make $10,000 of capital gains next year and not pay any taxes (the rolled-over $10,000 capital loss offsets it).
+In this example, $10,000 of the $13,000 net capital loss is left over.
+Any leftover portion “rolls over” to the following year, which can reduce taxes on future gains.
+For example, the investor could realize $10,000 of capital gains next year and owe no tax on those gains (because the rolled-over $10,000 capital loss offsets them).

 Capital gain distributions

-Capital gains made within fund portfolios are often “passed through” to investors (we’ll learn why later in this chapter).
-If this occurs, the investor receives payment without selling their own fund shares.
-Additionally, they will pay tax on the capital gain.
-The tax status of the capital gain (long or short-term) is determined by how long the fund held the security before the sale.
+The tax status of the distribution (long-term or short-term) depends on how long the fund held the security before selling it.
 While funds can distribute short-term capital gains on any schedule, long-term capital gains may only be distributed once per calendar year.

 Sidenote